ddev/ddev/docs/users/troubleshooting.md

 sudo apachectl stop
 ```

-**Common tools that use port 80:**
+**Common tools that use port 80 and port 443:**

-Here are some of the other common processes that could be using port 80 and methods to stop them.
+Here are some of the other common processes that could be using ports 80/443 and methods to stop them.

 * MAMP (macOS): [Stop MAMP](http://documentation.mamp.info/en/MAMP-Mac/Preferences/Start-Stop/)
 * Apache: Temporarily stop with `sudo apachectl stop`, permanent stop depends on your environment.